RecycleFund App

 Suggestions to make the experience better

-• Add more space between the like and share icon in the location information screen and tips screen.
+• To add more space between the like and share icon in the location information screen and tips screen.

-• Change the rewards bar because when the user reaches the 500 points goal.
-It looks like a button and when it's empty after the user redeems their points it looks like a text field.
+• Change the design of the rewards bar because it looks like a button after the user reaches their goal and when the bar is empty it looks like a text field.

 Implementing Feedback